 WHEREAS, the regulatory powers of the United States are limited by the obligation to honor valid existing rights, including the rights-of-way accepted pursuant to the grant offered under R.S.
 2477; and

-WHEREAS, other property owners may have succeeded the United States as owner of the servient estate traversed by rights-of-way accepted by the County pursuant to the grant offered in R.S.
-2477 and the rights of those property owners in the servient estate is limited by the obligation to honor the rights-of-way accepted by the public pursuant to the grant offered under R.S.
+WHEREAS, other property owners may have succeeded the United States as the owner of the servient estate traversed by rights-of-way accepted by the County pursuant to the grant offered in R.S.
+2477, and the rights of those property owners in the servient estate is limited by the obligation to honor the rights-of-way accepted by the public pursuant to the grant offered under R.S.
 2477; and

 WHEREAS, the County is, and has been since its creation, responsible under state law to provide a safe transportation system for the traveling public and to support the local economy, custom and culture; and

-WHEREAS, the County’s right, title and interest in these rights-of-way includes the right to perform any and all construction and maintenance which is reasonable and necessary for safe passage for the uses established prior to the repeal of R.S.
+WHEREAS, the County’s right, title, and interest in these rights-of-way includes the right to perform any and all construction and maintenance which is reasonable and necessary for safe passage for the uses established prior to the repeal of R.S.
 2477 or the reservation of the lands for public use, as those uses may increase over time, based upon currently-applicable safety standards, including, at a minimum, the existing disturbed area occupied by the rights-of-way and associated improvements; and